 Okay I have been answering questions on ‘Quora’ a lot, but the problem I’m finding is that people are asking the wrong questions.
 What about the big stuff I wonder.
-People often try to answer the difficult ones by simply going with their ‘gut instinct’ etc, “I feel I am loved by a higher power, I know I have been given a purpose, I choose to believe….” but I would like to propose, within this site and as a sort of experiment, to try and derive the answers to all questions, be they large or small, simply by the use of pure logic.
+People often try to answer the difficult ones by simply going with their ‘gut instinct’ etc, “I feel I am loved by a higher power, I know I have been given a purpose, I choose to believe….” but I would like, within this site and as a sort of experiment, to try and derive the answers to all questions, be they large or small, simply by the use of pure logic.
 The way Sheldon Cooper might!
 (Please hear the rest of this blog in his voice.)

 So to the first question:

 People have been asking this question because it is a subject that is broached in my brilliant novel ‘Adriana’ [ see http://www.lusardibooks.com ] It is a fictional work and therefore not everything within it should be taken too seriously, so please don’t, but more than that (no spoilers) I would prefer not to go into here!

 Rather than answer the question ‘are we stardust?’
 I think it would be more instructive to ask the question in a different form.
 ‘Is it reasonable to state that we are; and is it reasonable to state, as often is the case in the media, that all of the matter constituting our bodies was created within a star?’

 If you were to count all of the atoms that constitutes what one might call ‘conventional matter’ (Baryonic matter) in the universe (ignoring, for the time being, strange stuff like dark matter and dark energy) then you could represent the entire distribution of the elements within the universe, in the following manner.